ImJonnyL/ImJonnyL/README.md

 ## Hi there 👋

+I'm very new to coding and everything GitHub related, so this will be pretty short!
+I'm a UC Berkeley student studying Energy Engineering, and hope you have a great day!

 <!--
 **ImJonnyL/ImJonnyL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.